 Planning permission won’t automatically be granted, and the application will be subject to the same criteria as a standard planning application.
-Costs for retrospective planning permission are the same as those for advance permission: £462 for a new single dwelling and £206 for an extension in England.
+Costs for retrospective planning permission are the same as those for advance permission: £462 per dwelling house and £206 for an extension in England.

 If the application is refused, you will be required to put things back as they were unless you appeal the decision and it is overturned.
 To appeal a planning decision, you will need to send a copy of your appeal, including all the supporting documents, to your local planning authority.

 What costs are involved in planning permission for extensions?

 In general, a householder application is needed for extensions in the UK, which costs £206.
 If permission for your extension project is granted subject to conditions, then a follow-up request for a householder application will cost £34.